gamer09cod/project-x/DECISIONS.md

 Miss   -> Combo resets
 ```

-The future system should be evaluated separately from the base `+2 / +3` scoring rules and should be introduced only with explicit rules for:
+The future system should be evaluated separately from the base `+3 / +2 / +1 / 0` scoring rules and should be introduced only with explicit rules for:

 - How a combo is started
 - How consecutive nets are counted
 - What breaks the combo
 - Whether the combo affects score, time, or presentation
 - Maximum multiplier/cap
-- Interaction with swishes and three-pointers
+- Interaction with swishes, rim makes, and +1 banks

 For now, consecutive baskets may use stronger **visual/audio presentation** without changing the underlying score formula.